 - Remind teachers of the importance of fostering student-centered classrooms comprised of students interested in learning.
-Pose the question: How might the traits be used to cultivate students who are curious and inspired to learn?
+Pose the question: How can we use the traits to cultivate students who are curious and inspired to learn?

-- Communicate that asking questions helps you gain clarity, and sometimes when clarity is achieved, then the support of naysayers can be gained.
-For example, if a new initiative is introduced and you desire the ownership of all staff, it is vital to the initiative’s success that questions are encouraged to increase interest and delve deeper.
+- Communicate that asking questions helps you gain clarity, and sometimes clarity gains the support of naysayers.
+For example, if you desire the ownership of all staff as you introduce a new initiative, encouraging questions is vital to the initiative’s success to increase interest and deepen understanding.

-- Model how questions can also maintain focus or redirect attention to what is being discussed.
+- Model how questions can also maintain focus or redirect attention during discussions.
 You might find a need to redirect a discussion by interjecting: Our focus is on supporting students who are struggling to learn.
 Is what we are now discussing related to the focus?

 Examine: I use a variety of methods to explore and to analyze.